 But how do you ditch your pricey PLUS loans faster than expected?
 And can you transfer a Parent PLUS Loan to a student?
 Here’s what you should know.

-Can a Parent PLUS Loan be transferred to a student?
+How is it possible to transfer a Parent PLUS Loan to a student?

 The best way to transfer a Parent PLUS Loan to a student is through student loan refinancing.